asophila/vohvelo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Just clone the project, and run it in your local machine.
+Just clone the project and run it in your local machine.
-The process to be run must be installed in the remote machine.
+The process to be run must be already installed in the remote machine.

 ### Prerequisites

 What you'll need:
 * bash
+* ssh
+* scp

 ### Installation